-She studies complex coastal air/sea interactions, those surrounding cities and mountains, utilizing high-resolution (<5 km) coupled ocean/atmosphere/hydrology models and observations from targeted field campaigns around the globe.
-Dr. Pullen has served on the steering team for field studies in urban air contaminant dispersion (DHS/Defense Threat Reduction Agency NYC Urban Dispersion Program) and tropical meteorology and oceanography (Office of Naval Research, PhilEx and PISTON programs).
-Dr. Pullen’s research contributes to the understanding and development of resilience and sustainability in coastal environments, and the enhancement of Earth System Models on weather, subseasonal-to-seasonal, and climate timescales.
+Dr. Pullen’s research has contributed to the understanding and development of resilience and sustainability in coastal environments, and the enhancement of Earth System Models on weather, subseasonal-to-seasonal, and climate timescales.
 Her work also improves the treatment of air/sea/urban processes within transport and dispersion models for chemical/biological radiological and nuclear (CBRN) applications.

-In 2015 Dr. Pullen was elected as the physical oceanography councilor for The Oceanography Society.
-She was a member of the 2014-2016 National Research Council committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
+Dr. Pullen currently serves on the Steering Committee of the American Meteorological Society (AMS) Commission on the Weather, Water, and Climate Enterprise.
+Previously, she was the elected physical oceanography councilor for The Oceanography Society (2015-2018).
+Dr. Pullen was part of the National Academies committee to review the recently released Fourth National Climate Assessment (NCA4): Impacts.
+She was a member of the 2014-2016 National Academies committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
 Dr. Pullen is a board member of the Waterfront Alliance, a civic organization representing over 1000 groups with a stake in the NY/NJ waterfront, and is co-chair of the policy committee.
 She was a chapter co-author of the 2015 New York City Panel on Climate Change (NPCC2) report.
-She is currently co-editing an issue of the journal Oceanography focused on ocean warming.

-With support from the Carnegie Corporation Professor Pullen has developed Nuclear Issues and Civil Defense initiatives, including a workshop and a graduate course on Nuclear Security and Terrorism.
-Most recently she is a co-PI on a collaborative project "Reinventing Civil Defense."
+With support from the Carnegie Corporation Professor Pullen has developed Nuclear Issues and Civil Protection initiatives, including a workshop and a graduate course on Nuclear Security and Terrorism.
+Most recently she was co-PI on a collaborative project "Reinventing Civil Defense."
 She is a member of the advisory board of the Federation of American Scientists and was on the Regional Catastrophic Planning Team (NY/NJ/CT/PA) Improvised Nuclear Device (IND) Science Plan Committee.